 Municipal e-waste events.
 Both Dallas and Fort Worth run periodic electronics recycling events, typically at community centers or city facilities.
 These are free but limited — they happen a few times a year, accept only household quantities, and often have long lines.
 Good for residents, not practical for businesses.

 Certified ITAD companies.
-IT Asset Disposition companies offer comprehensive services including certified data destruction, asset tracking, and compliance documentation.
-They’re thorough but expensive — expect to pay per device or per pound, with additional charges for data destruction.
+IT Asset Disposition companies offer comprehensive services including data destruction with serialized certificates, asset tracking, and compliance documentation.
+They’re thorough but expensive — expect to pay per device or per pound, with additional charges for drive destruction.
+For regulated enterprises they’re often the right call; for a mid-size office refresh they’re usually overkill.
+Our ITAD cost breakdown for DFW businesses puts real numbers on the comparison.

 What to Do With Your Data First